juhopiis/DHT22-Node-RED/Readme.txt

 4. DHT22 module
 5. Cables for connections

-Install Node-red node for node-dht-sensor: npm install node-red-contrib-dht-sensor Import EmbeddedFinal.json to Node-RED
+Install Node-red node for DHT22 (Manage pallette -> install -> rpi-dht22)
+Import flows.json to Node-RED

+See the Sketch.png

 Connect DHT22 to 3.3V, Ground and GPIO4 (pins 1, 6, 7 on Raspberry Pi)